nathanjhood/cmodule/README.rst

 A closer look at the development steps of CModules as above, using yarn:
 ------------------------------------------------------------------------

+Install the required Node API header files to link with during development (run once only!);

 .. code::

     yarn global add cmake-js@latest

-...installs the required Node API header files to link with during development
+Running the standard npm/yarn 'install' command from project root folder will compile the current C/C++ source file(s) as part of it's package installation routine;

 .. code::

     yarn install

-...the standard npm/yarn 'install' command from project root folder will compile the current C/C++ source file(s) as part of it's package installation routine
+Serve the compiled C/C++ files(s) using your system node executable, from the entry point of 'index.js'.
+Prints 'hello, world!' by default - see the 'cmodule.h/cc' source files to specify the behaviour of your module!

 .. code::

     yarn test

-...serves the compiled C/C++ files(s) using your system node executable, from the entry point of 'index.js'.
-Prints 'hello, world!' by default - see the 'cmodule.h/cc' source files to specify the behaviour of your module!
+After tinkering with your project source files, just rebuild them;

 .. code::

     yarn rebuild

-After tinkering with your project source files, just rebuild them!
+Completely remove all build files, directories, and artefacts... but *does not destroy any header or source files*;

 .. code::

     yarn clean

-This completely remove all build files, directories, and artefacts... but does not destroy any source files :)
+The same as the above, but also removes the "node_modules" folder.
+Useful mostly just before packaging your project for distribution only;

 .. code::

     yarn wipe

-The same as the above, but also removes the "node_modules" folder.
-Useful mostly just before packaging your project for distribution only.

 Where to place your C++ development files for CMake to correctly compile, build, and link them to the output '*.node' file;
 ---------------------------------------------------------------------------------------------------------------------------